Han Hui-sun

-Han Hui-sun (Korean: 한희순; Hanja: 韓熙順; 1889 – January 5, 1972) was the last kitchen court lady in the Joseon dynasty.
+Han Hui-sun (Korean: 한희순; Hanja: 韓熙順; 1889 – January 5, 1972) was the last kitchen court lady in the Joseon period.
 She played an important role in reviving Korean royal court cuisine, which had been dying out and which she also modernized.
 She was designated as Important Intangible Cultural Asset No.38: Korean Royal Court Cuisine First Artisan by the government of South Korea in 1971.

-Life
+Biography

 Han Hui-sun was born in Seoul in 1889 (also referred to as the 26th year of Gojong of the Korean Empire).
 She became Gungnyeo of Deoksugung kitchen at the age of 13 in 1901.
 After that, she held positions at the palaces Gyeongbokgung and Changdeokgung, and as a kitchen court lady, she was in charge of cuisine of Gojong and Sunjong.
 She held that position until 1965, serving Sunjong's Empress Sunjeong.